Fine Tuning Connectivity While Traveling

 - If needed, experiment with signal enhancing gear & configurations.

-- Choose your setup, and enjoy.
+- Choose your mobile internet setup, and enjoy.

 - Consider alternatives if all else fails.